 HarvardX courses connect learners to more than world-class content; they also create lively learning communities.
 Tim Banks, participant in HarvardX’s The Ancient Greek Hero in 24 Hours, explains: “I’ve made good friends through this course, to the point that we regularly catch up via Google Hangouts for discussions about the ancient world.
 We’re even talking of a study tour to Greece next year!”
 Read more at the edX blog.

-Professor Robert Lue, whose course Cell Biology: Mitochondria starts on May 25, will be at the Harvard Ed Portal as part of the Faculty Speaker Series.
-Join Lue to explore the world of mitochondria, tiny organelles that harness energy for use in every cell's essential processes.
-RSVP online for the talk through Eventbrite.
+Professor Glenn Cohen, whose course Bioethics and the Law of Reproductive Technology and Genetics starts on September 6, will be at the Harvard Ed Portal as part of the Faculty Speaker Series.
+Join Cohen on September 13 to discuss the legal, medical, and ethical questions that arise in the field of bioethics.
+RSVP online for the free talk through Eventbrite.